open-game-collective/cast-kit/README.md

 ### Server-Side Setup (Cloudflare Workers)

 The server-side component requires Cloudflare Workers with Workflows enabled.
+For optimal performance, initialize the router once when the worker is instantiated.

 #### 1. Configure wrangler.toml